AUTHORISED PURPOSE STATEMENT

-- Promotion of the amateur sport of rugby union in that part of the South Island situated North of the Waitaki River, including the South Island West Coast.
-This includes, but is not limited to, the provision of financial assistance to the amateur organisations to assist them in meeting: the costs of purchasing sports equipment and uniforms, the administrative costs of promoting and developing amateur rugby union in the region, the costs of providing coaching facilities and the costs of acquiring or maintaining sports facilities.
-Those organisations include, but are not limited to, metropolitan rugby clubs, country rugby clubs, women’s rugby, Maori rugby secondary school rugby and junior rugby within the region.
+- Promotion of the amateur sport of rugby union.
+Includes, but is not limited to, the provision of financial assistance to amateur organisations to assist them in meeting the costs of purchasing sports equipment and uniforms, the administrative costs of promoting and developing amateur rugby union in the region, the costs of providing coaching facilities and the costs of acquiring or maintaining sports facilities.
+Those organisations include, but are not limited to, metropolitan rugby clubs, country rugby clubs, womens rugby, Maori rugby, secondary school rugby and junior rugby within the region.

 - Grants that assist any charitable purpose including the relief of poverty or the provision of welfare assistance through donations to recognised social services or welfare agencies.

 - Grants that assist any cultural, or any other purpose that is beneficial to the community or any section of it.